camunda/feel-scala/docs/versioned_docs/version-1.17/reference/language-guide/feel-unary-tests.md

 ### Comparison

 Compares the input value with a given value.
+The input value is passed implicitly as the first argument of the operator.

 Both values must be of the same type.

-The input value is passed implicitly as the first argument of the operator.
+Otherwise, the result is `null`.

 <table>
   <tr>